bottlepy/bottle/docs/plugins/dev.rst

 Keep in mind that :attr:`Route.config` is local to the route, but shared between all plugins.
 It is always a good idea to add a unique prefix or, if your plugin needs a lot of configuration, store it in a separate namespace within the `config` dictionary.
 This helps to avoid naming collisions between plugins.

 While some :class:`Route` attributes are mutable, changes may have unwanted effects on other plugins and also only affect plugins that were not applied yet.
-If you need to make changes to the route that are recognized by all plugins, raise :exc:`RouteReset` as an exception.
-This removes the current route from the cache and causes all plugins to be re-applied again.
+If you need to make changes to the route that are recognized by all plugins, call :meth:`Route.reset` afterwards.
+This will clear the route cache and apply all plugins again next time the route is called, giving all plugins a chance to adapt to the new config.
 The router is not updated, however.
 Changes to `rule` or `method` values have no effect on the router, only on plugins.
 This may change in the future.

 Runtime optimizations